daronphang/coding_resources/programming_paradigm/OOP/software_patterns/design/behavioral/visitor.md

 ### Visitor

 Intent is to represent an operation to be performed on the elements of an object structure.
-Visitor lets you define a new operation without changing the classes of the elements on which it operates.
+Visitor lets you define a new operation without changing the classes of the elements on which it operates (touching the base class).
+Allows us to add new features to an existing class hierarchy dynamically without changing it.
+Visitor is effectively a separate class hierarchy to virtualize the operations performed upon the primary base class.

 ### Motivation